freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-learn-data-types-and-conditionals/learn-data-types-and-conditionals-question-k.md

 ## --text--

-Given the JavaScript code snippet below, which modifies the activity variable based on the day of the week, what will be the value of the `activity` variable if the value of the `day` variable is "Tuesday"?
+Given the JavaScript code snippet below, which modifies the `activity` variable based on the day of the week, what will be the value of the `activity` variable if the value of the `day` variable is `"Tuesday"`?

 ```javascript
 let day = "Tuesday";